Tracking Antibiotic-Resistant Tuberculosis (Online CE Course)

 Additional Information

-Author information: Cynthia B. Schofield, MPH, MT received her BS degree in Biology at the University of Michigan, Ann Arbor, Michigan and her Masters of Public Health, Epidemiology, and Biostatistics at San Diego State University, San Diego, California.
+Author Information: Cynthia B. Schofield, MPH, MT, received her BS degree in Biology at the University of Michigan, Ann Arbor, Michigan, and her Master of Public Health, Epidemiology, and Biostatistics at San Diego State University, San Diego, California.
 Cynthia is retired with 25 years of supervisory experience in the clinical microbiology laboratory and has written for numerous publications, including ASCP, Advance, and MLO.

-Reviewer information: Hallee Waye, BS, MLS (ASCP)CM, has over 7 years of experience as a medical laboratory scientist.
-She currently works as a clinical microbiologist and the clinical laboratory educator for the Parkview School of Medical Laboratory Science in Pueblo, CO.
+Hallee Waye, BS, MLS (ASCP)CM, currently works as a clinical microbiologist and the clinical laboratory educator for the Parkview School of Medical Laboratory Science in Pueblo, CO.
 She obtained her bachelor’s degree in microbiology from Colorado State University and attended the Colorado Center for Medical Laboratory Science to obtain her professional certificate in medical laboratory science.
 She is currently pursuing her master’s degree in clinical laboratory science at the University of Texas Rio Grande Valley.

 How to Subscribe